fabric8-services/fabric8-wit/board_view.md

 ### New Database Table holding the Column Definitions

 This is the table that holds the board definition for a specific board of a specific Space.
 A Work Item placed in a column links back to exactly one `boardcolumn` entry per `boardID`.
 A Work Item may be in multiple columns but only in one column per board.
-The `boardcolumns` defintions link back to a Space template (`spaceTemplateID`), not a Space as we don’t allow customization yet and the schema is modelles the same way the Work Item Types are modelled.
+The `boardcolumns` defintions link back to a Space template (`spaceTemplateID`), not a Space as we don’t allow customization yet and the schema is modelled the same way the Work Item Types are modelled.
 That means that `columnID` and `boardID` are the same for Spaces using the same Space template.
 This is not an issue as the Work Item definition links back to the Space, so the context is given.

 (Pseudocode)
 ```sql